mctools/mcpl/usage_python.md

-Python support for MCPL was added after the release of the {% include linkpaper.html %}, so currently the most comprehensive documentation for the API provided by the `mcpl` Python module is to be found using Pythons integrated `help()` functionality, for instance by running one of the following commands in a terminal:
+Python support for MCPL was added after the release of the {% include linkpaper.html %}, so currently the most comprehensive documentation for the API provided by the `mcpl` Python module is to be found using Python's integrated `help()` functionality, for instance by running one of the following commands in a terminal: